top of page

 BHM_Blog_1060x698-1.jpeg

-MISSION
+OUR MISSION

-VISION
+OUR VISION

 Educating and uplifting black women and girls by honoring the historical contributions of their ancestors, and inspiring them to walk in their power.